Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 They've done all the right things to sort of cover their asses.

-Yeah, so, nice knowing you.
+Yeah, so, nice knowing, yeah.

-Oh, bit of a brutal breakup, hey?
+Oh, a bit of a, a bit of a brutal breakup, hey.

 Yeah.

-appears to just be a pristine beach with a sign saying,
+According to Struchlick, the capital Heaven appears to just be a pristine beach with a sign saying,

 Makes sense.